douglampe/codetender/README.md

 # Codetender
-Ever try to create your on template for a scaffolding engine (&lt;cough&gt; Yeoman &lt;/cough&gt;) and been frustrated with the seemingly endless cycle of edit template/deploy template/test template?
+Ever try to create your own template for a scaffolding engine (&lt;cough&gt; Yeoman &lt;/cough&gt;) and been frustrated with the seemingly endless cycle of edit template/deploy template/test template?
 Well frustrate no more!
 Now, thanks to Codetender, literally any collection of files can be a template.
 Get your project working **first**, then turn it into a template.
 Codetender serves up new projects as easy as a bartender serves up drinks.
 Any git repository or local folder can be a template.
 Just replace any text token in all file names and contents and voila!
 New project!

 ## Installation